gwu-libraries/sfm-ui/docs/userguide.rst

 ---------------------

 Social Feed Manager (SFM) collects individual posts--tweets, photos, blogs--from social media sites.
-These posts are collected in a raw data format called JOSN and can be exported in many formats, including spreadsheets.
+These posts are collected in their native, raw data format called JSON and can be exported in many formats, including spreadsheets.
 Users can then use this collected data for research, analysis or archiving.

 Some ideas for how to use SFM:
   - **Collecting from individual accounts** such as the tweets of every U.S.
     Senator (:ref:`guide-twitter-user-timelines`).
-  - **Gathering Flickr images for analysis** or archiving the photographs from institutions like Smithsonian (:ref:`guide-flickr-user-timeline`).
+  - **Gathering Flickr images for analysis** or archiving the photographs from accounts donated to your organization (:ref:`guide-flickr-user-timeline`).
-  - **Researching social media use** by getting a sample of all tweets (:ref:`guide-twitter-sample`), or by filtering by specific search terms (:ref:`guide-twitter-filter`).
+  - **Researching social media use** by retrieving a sample of all tweets (:ref:`guide-twitter-sample`), or by filtering by specific search terms (:ref:`guide-twitter-filter`).
   - **Capturing a major event** by collecting tweets in a specific geographic